plausible/docs/docs/custom-event-goals.md

 </summary>

-If you're able to edit the raw HTML code of the element you want to track, you can also add the classes directly in HTML.
+If you can edit the raw HTML code of the element you want to track, you can also add the classes directly in HTML.
 For example:

 ```html
 <!-- before -->